ChrisGuzman/tipCalculator/README.md

 I also had to deal with the fact that Obj C does not support switching on strings in case statements.

-I learned how to add images to iOS apps
+I learned how to add images to iOS apps.

+It was fun and challenging to learn how to use locale-specific currency and currency thousands separators.
+The most rewarding challenge to solve was converting commas as thousand seperators to decimals to do math.

+I learned how to use delegates so that I could restrict the input in the text field to values that are valid currency: such as only allowing one currency thousands separators and only allowing two decimal places after a digit.

 ## License